Did you know that you can make money at home as a virtual assistant (or “VA” as people call it)?

 Hourly rates vary.
 I’ve heard of VAs who make anywhere from $15–$100+ / hour.

-One Girl’s Story From Preschool Teacher to Entrepreneur as a Virtual Assistant
+Laura Went From Preschool Teacher to Full Time Virtual Assistant

 Since 2013, Laura has worked full-time for herself as a freelance virtual assistant and writer.
-How incredible is this?!
-I love it.
+Pretty freaking awesome.

-Laura admits, “I had no background as a virtual assistant when I got started.
+My fav quote from Laura is this: “I had no background as a virtual assistant when I got started.
 The truth, however, is that most people already have skills in their arsenal that will work really well online!
 It’s all about how you position yourself.”

 To top it off, Laura now teaches other people how to become a VA – just like she did.